 In 2007, alongside his brother Jordan Banjo, he formed dance troupe Swift Moves, which eventually morphed into Diversity.
 After winning a street dance competition that year, the team decided to enter the third series of Britain’s Got Talent in 2009.

-Diversity on Britain’s Got Talent
+When was Diversity on Britain’s Got Talent?

 Although their routines were highly praised by judges Simon Cowell, Amanda Holden and Piers Morgan, it was viral sensation Susan Boyle who was expected to score the contest’s £100,000 prize and coveted place performing at the Royal Variety.